-How Differently Adults and Children Learn?
+How Do Adults and Children Learn Differently?

-Adults Get Inspired from Their Wealth of Experience
+Adults Get Inspired From Their Wealth of Experience

 However, this is not the case with adults.
 We won’t retain the information provided until and unless we find it suitable and relevant to our end-goals.